-Diet – some scientists suggest changes in eating habits in Western nations may be the cause, while others say it could be due to a lower consumption of animal fats and higher intake of vegetable fats.
+- Diet: Changes in eating habits in Western nations — such as a lower consumption of animal fats and higher intake of vegetable fats — may be the cause.

-Antioxidants – most people eat less fresh fruit and vegetables than those of previous generations (foods high in antioxidants, which help protect against cell damage); perhaps a lower antioxidant intake during childhood undermines proper immune system development.
+- Antioxidants: Most people eat smaller quantities of fresh fruit and vegetables than previous generations did.
+These foods are high in antioxidants, which help protect against cell damage.
+Some

-Elimination may not simply mean not eating the particular food; it may also include never inhaling it, touching it, or eating foods with traces of it inside.
-Cutlery, crockery, cooking surfaces, and chopping boards must be free of the allergen.
+Elimination may involve not only not eating the particular food but also never inhaling it, touching it, or eating foods with traces of it inside.
+Cutlery, crockery, cooking surfaces, and chopping boards may also need to be free of the allergen.